 If you’re considering an unlimited leave policy, here’s what to note

-One of the main considerations to take when opting for an unlimited annual leave policy is figuring out whether it will work for your team and whether you have the tools to successfully apply it.
-Here’s what else you may want to consider:
+One of the main considerations when opting for an unlimited annual leave policy is figuring out whether it will work for your team and whether you have the tools to successfully apply it.
+Here’s what else you may want to think about:

 - Your company culture: Unlimited leave isn’t just an employee benefit, it’s also something that can greatly impact the company culture.
 Consider your culture as is—will employees embrace more flexibility, while also remaining committed to their responsibilities, or will it create an unproductive working environment?